Gender reassignment surgery?

 Transgender people, those who feel that their assigned sex at birth is an incorrect or incomplete description of themselves, vary tremendously about whether or not they choose to seek gender reassignment surgeries, and if so, which ones they elect to undergo.
 In addition, intersexed persons, those born exhibiting a mixture of male and female genitals, may also consider themselves part of the transgendered community and may or may not elect to undergo hormonal and/or surgical treatments to align their external genitals to their gender identity.

 A sex change requires several steps, the last of which is gender reassignment surgery (GRS).
-The transition process also entails psychological counseling and screening, preoperative treatment including Hormone Replacement Therapy (HRT), and a "testing" period (usually over one year) where the individual will live life according to her/his gender identity.
+The transition process also entails psychological counseling and screening, preoperative treatment including hormone therapy, and a "testing" period (usually over one year) where the individual will live life according to her/his gender identity.
 Due to the permanency of this procedure, it's important that transgender people seeking surgery work closely with their primary care provider and a mental health professional throughout the entire transition.

 For trans women (people assigned the male gender at birth who identify as women or in a more female-oriented way), the creation of a vagina and clitoris usually preserves sensation.
+Formation of a vagina can be done with the use of penile tissue or a colon graft.
 The glans penis (the head of the penis) is used in the creation of a clitoris while the scrotum (with testes removed) is usually used in the creation of labia.
-Frequently, the woman will have sensation and may even be able to orgasm by having sex or masturbating.
-After the surgical creation of the vagina, the woman usually needs to use dilators as part of the aftercare as she is healing.
-The dilators, made from acrylic, allow for stretching of the new vaginal canal without tearing.
+Penile skin is typically inverted and then used to create a vagina.
+If If a colon graft is used in the formation of a vagina, the tissue is self-lubricating (though because the lubrication is present at all times, it may be bothersome).
+After the surgical creation of the vagina for either type of procedure, vaginal dilators are commonly used as part of the aftercare to maintain size and depth for varying lengths of time.
 After fully healed, most trans women can comfortably have penetrative sex with varying levels of sensation.

 There are two primary forms of genital surgery for trans men (people assigned the female gender at birth who identify as men or in a more male-oriented way).
 One form preserves sensation while the other does not.
 Phalloplasty involves a hysterectomy plus the penile and silicone testicular implants.
 The penis is usually constructed using skin from the abdomen.
 It is a pretty extensive surgery done in 3 or 4 stages.
 At the end of it, the man may urinate standing up and can have an erection by inserting a silicone rod when desired.
 This form doesn't appear 100% "penis-like" and it does not preserve sensation.